pandoc-ext/fonts-and-alignment/README.md

 | `pfa-font-smallcaps` | `\textsc{…}` / `{\scshape …}` | Small caps |
 | `pfa-font-normal` | `\textnormal{…}` / `{\normalfont …}` | Normal |

-> Make sure your selected fonts actually provide the requested shapes and weights.
+> ⚠️ **Font Support:** Make sure your selected fonts actually provide the requested shapes and weights.
 LaTeX may substitute alternatives when they are unavailable.

 ### Text Decorations (Bracketed Spans Only)